 Podcasts have become incredibly popular in recent years.
-Consumers can access files they want via the internet, whether streaming it or downloading them and listening to it on their chosen device.
+Consumers can access files they want via the internet, whether downloading them (like downloading videos) or streaming them and listening to the podcasts on their chosen device.
 Podcasts are not just a way to entertain the public – they are an invaluable tool for small business.
 Here are eight reasons your business should be considering podcasting as a marketing solution.

 It Is the Best Alternative to Video Marketing

 Video marketing has a high return on investment because it is so engaging.
 However, not everyone wants to shoot a video.